-Five Exams (four within-semester Exams + one Final Exam)
+Four Exams (three within-semester Exams + one Final Exam)

-- There are five exams, each worth 100 points, containing 40-50 multiple choice questions. - Exams are proctored using Honorlock.
-This means that students are recorded as they complete the exam to ensure academic integrity. - You get one attempt on exams. - For Exams #1 through #4, your lowest exam grade will be dropped, and the top three count toward your final grade. - The Final Exam focuses on the material from Unit 5, but includes some information from previous sections, thus it is a semi-comprehensive final exam. - Your top 3 within-semester exams, plus the final exam, are worth 400 points. - Exams cannot be made up if missed, and late submissions will not be accepted.
-If you miss one of the first four exams, the zero on the missed exam will become your drop grade.
+- There are four exams, each worth 100 points, containing 40-50 multiple choice questions. - All Exams will be completed in class. - For Exams #1 through #3, your lowest exam grade will be dropped, and the top two count toward your final grade. - The Final Exam focuses on the material from Unit 4, but includes some information from previous sections, thus it is a semi-comprehensive exam. - Your top 2 within-semester exams, plus the final exam, are worth 300 points. - Exams cannot be made up if missed, and late submissions will not be accepted.
+If you miss one of the first three exams, the zero on the missed exam will become your drop grade.
 The Final Exam is mandatory and cannot be missed without having a significant negative impact on your final grade.
-The only excepted excuse for missing the Final Exam is an extreme illness, or hospitalization, death of a loved one within a week of the exam.
+The only excepted excuse for missing the Final Exam is an extreme illness, or hospitalization, or death of a loved one within a week of the exam.
 To be granted a make-up, these excuses require verification (e.g., a doctor's note, hospital papers with your name and date, etc.).